-Feel free to discuss assignments and labs with the instructor or the TA.
+Feel free to discuss homework and labs with the instructor or the TA.

-student's solution to an assignment, as this is considered
+student's solution to a homework assignment, as this is considered

-on exercises and projects.
-However, downloading specific exercise or project
+and labs.
+However, downloading specific homework or project

 solutions from the net is considered cheating.

 Make sure that your computer account is properly protected.
-Use a strong password, and do not
+Use a good password, and do not

 give your friends access to your account or your computer system.
 Do not leave printouts,